 Home | Academics | Schools | Languages and Culture |HISTORY

-Presently the department B.A.
-M.A, M. Phil., and Ph.D. programmes in History.
+At Present the department offers B.A., M.A., M. Phil., and Ph.D. programmes.
 Its strong research orientation is very clear as it has produced 42 Ph.
 D. and 320 M. Phil.
 Scholars since 1977.
-And the faculty members have so far authored 16 books both in English and Tamil and published 70 research papers on history and related areas.
-The Department faculty regularly involve themselves in research resulting in the completion of one Major Research Project, three Minor Research Projects and one Faculty Improvement Programme - all supported by both UGC and ICHR.
+And the faculty members have so far authored 16 books both in English and Tamil and have published 70 research papers on history and related areas.
+The Department faculty regularly involve themselves in research, resulting in the completion of one Major Research Project, three Minor Research Projects and one Faculty Improvement Programme - all supported by both UGC and ICHR.
 The department had an MOU with the Southern Railways which sponsored a research project on "The History of Evolution of Rolling Stock in Indian Railways."
 And it was successfully completed.

 A biannual research journal titled "Indian Historical Studies" (ISSN 0973-2713) is being published from the Department from October 2004.
 It is a recognized journal by the Registration of Newspapers of India, New Delhi, (TN/ENG/04144/13/08/2003) and is financially supported by Indian Council for Historical Research (ICHR), New Delhi.
 In order to encourage research interest among the students and scholars, the department organizes endowment lectures regularly.
 Four endowments were instituted in honour of the distinguished retired professors.